Robert-W/react-prerender/README.md

 ### Options

-This script exports a single function that takes a single parameter, an options object.
-Here are all the available options.
+This script exports a single function that takes an options object with the following options.

 #### target
 Type: `string`<br>